 Other key competencies include:

 Applicants must possess a bachelor’s degree, master’s degree preferred, plus a minimum of eight years of progressively responsible senior development expertise in the arts, arts education, or a related field.
 Experience with a significant capital or endowment campaign is strongly preferred.
 Candidates should have a well-rounded knowledge of and proven track record in major and individual gifts, institutional support, planned giving, and/or special events.
 The selected individual will possess strong written and verbal communication skills, demonstrated capacity to lead and motivate both staff and volunteers, and adeptness in building consensus among a diverse set of stakeholders.
 Candidates must be proficient with Microsoft Office, along with development CRM systems and software.
+The NJSO development team is currently utilizing Raiser’s Edge.
 Experience with and knowledge of the New Jersey donor community will be viewed favorably.

-The NJSO offers competitive salary, commensurate with experience, and a benefits package that includes paid time off, a generous health insurance plan, pension, parking, and other employee benefits, as available.
+Compensation will far exceed industry benchmarks, with a benefits package that includes a generous health insurance plan, pension, parking, paid time off, and other employee benefits, as they become available.